dustinpfister/blog_posts/_posts/js-async-await.md

 In this section I will be writing about the subject of async await and true threading in javaScript.

-### 2.1 - Async functions will still hode up the event loop
+### 2.1 - Async functions will still hold up the event loop

 So an async function that has some code in it that might hold up the event loop will do so just like that of any other function in javaScript.
 This is because just like any other function in javaScript, we are still dealing with a single event loop.
 That is unless we take advantage of something that allows for us to create an additional event loop.